CDRT/mk_docs/docs/guides/lcu/functions/get-lnvdownload.md

 # Get-LnvDownload

-Downloads Lenovo update packages and optionally extracts them to a local repository.
+Downloads Lenovo update packages and optionally extracts them to a local folder.

 ## Synopsis

-Downloads driver, BIOS, firmware, and application updates for a specified Lenovo machine type and creates a local repository.
+Downloads driver, BIOS, firmware, and application updates for a specified Lenovo machine type and creates a local folder.

 ## Description

 `Get-LnvDownload` is a legacy function that downloads Lenovo update packages directly from Lenovo's servers for a specific machine type.
-It creates a local repository structure and can optionally extract package installers using the `-Expand` parameter.
+It creates a local folder structure and can optionally extract package installers using the `-Expand` parameter.

-This function downloads packages to individual folders named by package ID and stores them in the specified repository folder.
+This function downloads packages to individual folders named by package ID and stores them in the specified folder.
 When `-Expand` is used, the installer files are extracted directly into each package folder.

 !!! note
     This is a legacy function.
 For more flexible workflows, consider using `Get-LnvUpdate`, `Save-LnvUpdate`, and `Expand-LnvUpdate` separately.